nikita-sharov/docs/applications-for-employment/alten/online-application-form.md

 - **Salutation\*** is referenced as **Form of address** ("for addressing properly and personally") in the aside area; its drop-down does not contain "Mx." ("Misc." / "Ind."), contained in the job title ("m/f/**d**").
 - **Date of birth**, "for differentiating applicants" ("der **sicheren** Unterscheidung von Bewerbern" in German version), which sounds strange, being non-mandatory and non-unique by its nature (multiple applicants being born on the same date, unlikely, nonetheless possible), in comparison with the mandatory email address / phone number.
 - **Salary requirement in € per year** in contrast to the (inclusive lower bound of the) **monthly** salarly (range) given in the job description, ignoring the possibility of ranged expectations (depending on offered conditions) from the applicant's perspective; marked as mandatory, being non-mandatory ("No salary requirements"); with inconsequent pluralization (requirement / requrement**s**).
-- (Nonexistent) English localization of: "Mitarbeiterempfehlung", "Plakatkampagne", "Sonstige Aushänge", "Bewerbungsmappencheck", "Deutschlandstipendium", "Infostand", "Studententag", etc.
+- (Nonexistent) English localization of: "Startseite", "Mitarbeiterempfehlung", "Plakatkampagne", "Sonstige Aushänge", "Bewerbungsmappencheck", "Deutschlandstipendium", "Infostand", "Studententag", etc.
 - **Where did you hear about ALTEN?\*** has drop-down values of different magnitudes (regarding scope of the used terms) like "Facebook", "Studyflix", and "Website" (Facebook and Studyflix being corporate entities [portals / social networks] having websites); the latter seems to represent "Somewhere else on the Internet [newsgroup, chat, forum, etc.] / Unspecified", meaning being not strictly mandatory, like
 - **At which job market did you find out about us?\*** given "Job market" as an definite answer to the previous question with the "Other job portals" drop-down value available as an answer for this one, hyperbolized in the following sample: